KacyUmana/cse15l-lab-reports/LabReport5.md

 ___Student___

 > After closely analyzing the output, for `testMerge1()` the first element of the merged list should've been the first element ("a") from `list2` but instead it was the first element from `list1` ("x") and similarily for `testMerge2()`, the failure resulted from a difference in the fourth element of the merged list that should've been the first element ("c") from `list2` but instead it was second element of `list2` ("d").
-This caused me to believe that the bug skips the next element in `list2` by incrementing `index2` in `merge()`.
+This caused me to believe that the bug specifically impacted `list2` -  it skiped the next element in `list2` by incrementing `index2` in `merge()`.
 This led to missing elements from `list2` in the final merged list.
 I was then able fix the bug in `merge()` so that all elements from `list2` are in the final merged list and all my tests were able to pass!
 >
 >  ![Fix Bug Image](lab5-fix.png)